alchemix-finance/migrate2balancer/README.md

 ## About

-Migrator.sol allows accounts to migrate from a Sushi SLP position to either a Balancer BPT position or Aura auraBPT position
+Migrator.sol facilitates migrating Sushi LPs to an 80/20 Balancer LP with the option to deposit directly into an Aura pool.

+-   SLP: SushiSwap LP Token
+-   BPT: 20WETH-80TOKEN Balancer Pool Token
+-   auraBPT: 20WETH-80TOKEN Aura Deposit Vault
 -   The entire SLP balance of `msg.sender` is migrated
 -   Users should pass `migrate(bool _stakeBpt)` a boolean to indicate if migrated BPT should be staked in Aura
 -   The Migrator will unwrap the SLP, swap the 50/50 TOKEN/WETH balance for an 80/20 TOKEN/WETH balance, deposit the tokens into a Balancer pool, and either deposit the BPT tokens into an Aura pool sending `msg.sender` auraBPT, or transfer the BPT directly to the `msg.sender`